allanfang1/DastardlyDetonator/README.md

-# ICS3U6Final
+# Dastardly Detonator
-A Bomberman game in Java
+A Bomberman game made in Java for ICS3U6